 Navigate to Enterprise Applications and then select the All Applications option.

 To add new application, click New application button on the top of dialog.

-In the results panel, select PolicyStat, and then click Add button to add the application.
+In the search box, type PolicyStat, select PolicyStat from result panel then click Add button to add the application.

 To configure and test Azure AD single sign-on with PolicyStat, you need to complete the following building blocks:

-- Creating a PolicyStat test user - to have a counterpart of Britta Simon in PolicyStat that is linked to the Azure AD representation of user.
+- Create PolicyStat test user - to have a counterpart of Britta Simon in PolicyStat that is linked to the Azure AD representation of user.

 To configure Azure AD single sign-on with PolicyStat, perform the following steps:

 In the Azure portal, on the PolicyStat application integration page, select Single sign-on.

 On the Select a Single sign-on method dialog, select SAML/WS-Fed mode to enable single sign-on.